LITW-Refined/EZStorage/README.md

 ## Contribution

-If you want to help adding any feature or make improvements or getting compatibility with another mod, feel free to make a pull request.
-I only have the time to maintenance this mod at a low level, the lowest effort needed for getting it working nicely on my server and in the modpack.
+Feel free to open PRs for features, improvements, or compatibility fixes.
+I'm maintaining this at minimal effort for use on my server/modpack.

 ## Changes compared to the original version of EZStorage